uniment/MethodChains.jl/README.md

   :c => 9
 ```

+(Note that expressions can be separated by commas or by semicolons.)

 Namely, regarding expressions inside the curly braces:

 * If an expression is an assignment, leave it intact and do not assign `it` to it.
 This allows local variables to be assigned.